hrissan/dtls/README.md

 ## design

 There is reading goroutine, writing goroutine, timers goroutine, and ECC offload goroutines.
-They communicate using mutexes, condvars and channels, but do not block each other.
+They communicate using mutexes, and wake each other with condvars and channels.

+Those goroutines block on mutexes only, but for the short time to make quick update of the state machine.

+They never wait on something, while holding a mutex, and they do not wait each other, they simply run a common state machine together.

+We do not stick to golang's philosophy of communication using blocking channels, because it has a lot of drawbacks for the task we are solving.

 ### reading goroutine